-Wildly chocolatey, foolproof healthy brownies with major fudge factor and chewy edges!
+Wildly chocolatey, super easy healthy brownies with major fudge factor and chewy edges!
 They taste like a boxed mix in the best way.
 Shockingly fast to make in 1 bowl with almond flour and a secret ingredient: olive oil for decadent chocolate flavor.
 The search for the most amazing brownie recipe with better-for-you ingredients ends here!
-She's grain, gluten and dairy free.
+Grain, gluten and dairy free.

-For real though, I tested these brownies a 79 times and every time someone took a bite, they exclaimed, "Wow.
-These taste like a box mix!"
+I tested these brownies 79 times and every time someone took a bite, they exclaimed, "Wow...these taste like a box mix!"
 Could there be any higher praise for a brownie made with almond flour and olive oil?

-Picture melt-in-your-mouth fudgy with pockets of chocolate for textural intrigue (store them in the fridge or else), those barely crisp edges you'd do anything for, and a flaky salt finale....
+We're talking melt-in-your-mouth fudgy with pockets of chocolate for textural intrigue (store them in the fridge or else), those barely crisp edges you'd do anything for, and a flaky salt finale.

 I've mastered many reader-loved healthy brownies in my day (hello, flourless banana brownies and healthy zucchini brownies) but this is EASILY the most impressive brownie recipe I've ever made.
 See for yo'self!!